QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 Unsteady BEM
 ------------

 The :ref:`Blade Element Momentum Method` in QBlade is the default modeling option for HAWT (Horizontal Axis Wind Turbines).
-It has a large computational efficiency and good accuracy in most cases.
+It has a low computational cost and good accuracy in most cases.
 The Unsteady BEM cannot be used to model VAWT (Vertical Axis Wind Turbines).
 To model a VAWT the :ref:`Free Vortex Wake` method must be used.

 Unsteady BEM Options
 --------------------